Coronavirus: Chelsea star Callum Hudson-Odoi in cycling workout after positive test

-Chelsea has posted a video of winger Callum Hudson-Odoi completing a cycling workout after his positive coronavirus test last week.
+Chelsea have posted a video of winger Callum Hudson-Odoi completing a cycling workout after his positive coronavirus test last week.

 A shirtless Hudson-Odoi can be seen cycling to music before smiling at the camera in a 16-second clip posted on Tuesday.